 - According to Wis.
 Stat.
 704.05(4), if a tenant makes changes while they are living in the unit (i.e., replacing fixtures), if they leave those additions behind, those fixtures and alterations become the landlord's property, and the landlord doesn't have a legal obligation to repay the tenant for those portions of left-behind additions to the unit.

-The upshot here is that while the landlord is required to make repairs give the tenant a reasonably habitable apartment, if there are more cosmetic things going on, and the tenant makes changes (which they shouldn't without the landlord's consent), then the landlord gets to keep those at the end of the lease without needing to pay the tenant back.
+The upshot here is that while the landlord is required to make repairs in order to give the tenant a reasonably habitable apartment, if there are more cosmetic things going on, and the tenant makes changes (which they shouldn't without the landlord's consent), then the landlord gets to keep those at the end of the lease without needing to pay the tenant back.

 And the upshot of the upshot is that if a tenant doesn't have some kind of payment agreement before making changes, then the landlord doesn't seem to have a legal obligation to reimburse the tenant.